-- To participate with the multidisciplinary team to plan individualized low vision services which address the various needs identified by the client.
+- To participate with the interdisciplinary team to plan individualized low vision services which address the various needs identified by the client.

 - There is potential to form and co-facilitate a support group involving clients.

 - Supervision: Interns can expect to receive 1 – 1.5 hours of weekly individual supervision with their primary supervisor as well as informal consultation with other interdisciplinary professionals including optometrists.
-There may be an opportunity for group supervision in the future.
+There may be an opportunity for group supervision.

 - Additional training experiences: Interns are included in a variety of additional training experiences, case consultations and staff meetings within their set hours.

-Wilfrid Laurier – Waterloo Lutheran Seminary Master of Arts (MA) in Theology Spiritual Care and Psychotherapy Students:
+Wilfrid Laurier University – Martin Luther University College Master of Arts (MA) in Theology Spiritual Care and Psychotherapy Students:

 Students complete a minimum of 160 clinical hours on site during the practicum.
-They can expect to receive a minimum of 24 hours of supervision.
+Supervision will be provided at a ratio of one hour of supervision for every five clinical hours.
+Students can expect to accrue a minimum of 32 hours of clinical supervision on their practicum.
 This may include individual or group supervision.
 Clinical hours will consist of face to face counselling.
 Students may see clients between September and April.
-They may also begin in May.
-Reading week for WLU will be acknowledged in our program.
-Practicum hours for client contact and supervision will be scheduled on two set days each week.
-Some training will occur at the beginning of the practicum before students engage in direct client contact.
+Currently we prefer student to begin in May.
+WLU's reading week will be acknowledged in our program.
+Practicum hours for client contact and supervision will be scheduled on set days each week.
+Training will occur at the beginning of the practicum before students engage in direct client contact.